maurerle/ff-supernode/README.md

 ## Installation

+0. install `ansible` & `python-is-python3` on the host - windows is not supported for ansible
 1. configure the host vars in sn01.yml according to your freshly set up VM
 2. configure group_vars/all/main.yml according to needed count of domains and features
     * the vx.py can be used to generate th VXLAN VNI tag from the gluon domain_seed